Paouky/paouky-docs/docs/getting-started/community-wallets.md

         ![grin++ receive step4](../assets/images/grinplusplus-send4.png){ width=400 loading="lazy" }

         Done!
-Your wallet will then finalize the transaction and post it to the chain.
+Your wallet will now finalize the transaction and post it to the network.

 ---